A Cottage Pie prepared with ground mince and baked in a casserole pan.

 How to make it?

-Making a shepherd's pie can be a bit tedious, I'm not going to lie.
+Making a meat pie can be a bit tedious, I'm not going to lie.
 BUT the reward is just huge!

-I make a shepherd's pie at least once a month for our family and we love it!
+I make a cottage or shepherd's pie at least once a month for our family and we love it!

 I break down the process in easy steps, the full recipe card with ingredients and detailed instructions is located at the bottom of this post.